lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 by an end entity; that is, securely acquiring the value of a root CA public key requires some out-of-band step(s).
 This term is not meant to imply that a root CA is necessarily at the top of any hierarchy, simply that the CA in question is trusted directly.
+The "root CA" may provide its trust anchor information with or without using a certificate.
+In some circumstances such a certificate may be self-signed, but in other circumstances it may be cross signed, signed by a peer, signed by a superior CA, or unsigned.

+Note that other documents like {{X509.2019}} and {{RFC5280}} use the term "trusted CA" or "trust anchor" instead of "root CA".
+This documents continues using "root CA" based on the above definition because it is also present in the ASN.1 syntax that cannot be changed easily.

 A "subordinate CA" is one that is not a root CA for the end entity in question.
 Often, a subordinate CA will not be a root CA for any